zlogic/mendix-docs/content/en/docs/refguide/modeling/consistency-errors/consistency-errors-pages.md

 You will get CE0545 if you have added an input widget and it is inside a data container, but an attribute is not selected for it.

-To fix CE0545, do one of the following ways:
+To fix CE0545, do one of the following:

 * Right-click the widget, click **Select Attribute** in the drop-down list, and set an attribute.
 * Or open widget's properties > the **Data source** section, and set an attribute in the **Attribute (path)** field.